coral-framework/coral-qt/EVENT_HANDLING.md

 	mainWindow.onMousePress = onMousePress
 	...

-In keyPress or keyRelease events, the key value is a string wich value is the same as one of Qt::Key enumerator entries names.
+In keyPress or keyRelease events, the key value is a string which value is one of Qt::Key enumerator entries names.

 Key querying example:

-	local function onKeyPress( source, key, modifiers ) if key == "Key_A" then
+	local function onKeyPress( source, key, modifiers ) if key == "Key_A" and modifiers.control then selectAllText()
-			print( "the A key was pressed" ) end
+		elseif key == "Key_F1" then
+			myHelpFunction()
+		elseif key == "Key_Q" and modifiers.control then
+			quitApplication()
+		end
 	end